Girls on the Run

 What does the program fee include?

 Your program registration fee includes all lesson materials such as markers, index cards, jump ropes, balls, cones, 1st aid kits, lap counters, etc...
-It also covers the GOTR curriculum, a journal, activity sheets, a GOTR t-shirt and water bottle, a cinch sack, healthy snacks, and entry fee for the Girls on the Run 5K event that includes a commemorative bib and finisher's medal, as well as an end of season celebration.
+It also covers the GOTR curriculum, activity sheets, a journal, GOTR t-shirt and water bottle, a cinch sack, and entry fee for the Girls on the Run 5K event that includes a commemorative bib and finisher's medal, as well as an end of season celebration and keepsake!
 The registration fee also helps to cover insurance costs, council and curriculum fees, as well as inclusive curriculum and program training (both online and in person) for our volunteer coaches led by certified Girls on the Run staff, CPR/1st aid training and season long support for our coaches.

 We can't afford the program registration fee, but our child would love to participate.
 How does the scholarship program work?

 Don't let cost stop you from participating!
-We are committed to making Girls on the Run accessible to all who want to participate!
-Thanks to generous donors and community supporters, program scholarships are available to any family who needs it, and we can also provide appropriate running shoes if needed.
-The online registration form will walk you through a few questions to find the fee that is right for your family based on a sliding scale.
+We are committed to making Girls on the Run accessible to all who want to participate.
+Thanks to generous donors and community supporters, financial assistance is available to any family who needs it, and we can also provide athletic shoes if needed.
+The online registration form will walk you through the process using our sliding scale along with the option for a payment plan- it's simple and if you need any help along the way, our staff is available to assist you by phone or email.

 Do participants need to attend both days each week in order to register?